pyuriy/scylla/partition-key.md

+# Partition key

 In ScyllaDB, a **partition key** is a critical component of the primary key used to determine how data is distributed and stored across the cluster.
 It is the first part of the primary key and is used to identify which node or nodes in the cluster will store a particular row of data.
 Here's a concise explanation:

 - **Purpose**: The partition key uniquely identifies a partition, which is a collection of rows that share the same  partition key value.
 It determines the data's physical location in the distributed system by hashing the partition key value to map it to a specific node or replica.

 - **How It Works**:
   - ScyllaDB uses a hash function (Murmur3 by default) on the partition key to compute a token, which dictates the node where the data resides.